Simibrum/code-assistant/README.md

 ## To do

-[ ] - Build minimum agent structure
+[X] - Build minimum agent structure
+[ ] - Add function to add function docstrings
+[ ] - Add function to read module docstrings for summary [ ] - Add function to extract functions and their descriptions as a dict

 ## Contributing